tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 console.log(output.code); // 'const x = 1;'
 ```

-In some way, you have written your first [babel plugin](https://babeljs.io/docs/en/plugins), how cool is that?!
+Now, you have written your first [babel tranform plugin](https://babeljs.io/docs/en/plugins) that replace all variable named `n` to `x`, how cool is that?!

-Although I've shown you the code of transforming the ast, how do you write transformation code yourself?
+> Extract out the function `myCustomPlugin` to a new file and export it.
+[Package and publish your file as a npm package](https://medium.com/@bretcameron/how-to-publish-your-first-npm-package-b224296fc57b) and you can proudly say you have published a babel plugin! 🎉🎉

+At this point, you must have thought: _"Yes I've just written a babel plugin, but I have no idea how it works..."_, so fret not, let's dive in on how you can write the babel transformation plugin yourself!

 So, here is the step-by-step guide to do it:

 ### 1. Have in mind what you want to transform from and transform into

-In this example, I want to prank my colleague by:
+In this example, I want to prank my colleague by creating a babel plugin that will:

-- reversing all variables and function names
+- reverse all the variables' and functions' names
 - split out string into individual characters

 ```js